Search Engine Marketing: SEM Basics for Beginners

 Ad auctions are the process search engines use to determine PPC ads' ranking, or position, on SERPs.
 However, it’s not a one-time, set process.
 Each time a search occurs in which your ad content is eligible (meaning keywords that match your ad content), the ad auction process happens again.
 The ad auction considers several factors beyond your bid amount when determining which content to rank.
 Ad quality, format, and the individual’s search query context are also considered.
 And your ad may not always appear in the same place.
 Fluctuations in your potential competitors’ rankings can also impact your own rankings.

-The process is similar for most search engines, but the price you pay per click will likely vary by your search engine.
+The process is similar for most search engines, but the price you pay per click will likely vary by search engine.
 Typically, less popular search engines like Yahoo cost less to purchase PPC ads than more popular engines like Google.

 Keyword research